Social assistance in Switzerland: 16th to 19th centuries

 In 1551, the Diet of the Old Confederation decided that each community or parish should pay for its own poor.
 This also corresponded to the development in England and France: the poor should stay where they are.
 It was also felt that the poor should be helped where their needs are known - where they live.
 If a Swiss was "poor", i.e. in need of support, the home community had to pay for him.

-The Diet decided in 1681 that the Hometown of a poor person should pay for their support.
+The Diet decided in 1681 that the place of origin of a poor person should pay for their support.
 This often shifted responsibility for the poor, itinerant and homeless, and in some communities these marginalized groups made up as much as 10% of the population.

 The notorious shortage of money only changed in the 18th century, when the communities opened funds from donations and fines in order to have liquid funds available for the poor.
 At the same time, the principle was often applied that the relatives of those in need had to pay for their support.

 The regulation with the place of origin sometimes led to a certain discrimination, since one cannot lose one's place of origin.
 Acquiring a second or third place of residence was and is only possible through expensive naturalization at the new place of residence.
 Attempts were sometimes made to stem the increase in the poor with marriage bans, which ended with the constitution of 1874, which prohibited people from being differentiated according to their social situation.
 However, until the end of the 19th century, welfare dependents received money to emigrate to America.
 In return, the poor man was declared homeless, so that no Swiss community had to pay for him.

 In the second half of the 19th century, the first cantons began to create laws on welfare benefits; In 1920, such regulations finally existed in all Swiss cantons.
 A decisive change began in 1857, when the Canton of Berne decided that the local municipality, and not the home town, would be responsible for supporting the poor, although at that time 59% of the people still lived in the home town.
 By 1939, all cantons adopted the place of residence regulation.
 The home town only has to pay for the subsistence level for people who are obviously homeless and in need.